Founder / Backstory

 About Sierra

-Sierra Domb is a Visual Snow Syndrome activist and trailblazer in neuroscience, philanthropy, and communication.
+Sierra Domb is a global Visual Snow Syndrome activist and trailblazer in neuroscience, philanthropy, and communication.
 Her nonprofit organization, Visual Snow Initiative (VSI), is dedicated to global awareness, education, resources, patient advocacy, treatment development, and research for Visual Snow Syndrome (VSS).
 Sierra also serves on the International Advisory Board for the Columbia-WHO Center for Global Mental Health.
-Additionally, she is a TEDx Speaker and 2024 UMiami 30 Under 30 Award-Winner for her global activism and philanthropic work focused on VSS.
+Additionally, she is a TEDx Speaker, 2024 UMiami 30 Under 30 Award-Winner for her global activism and philanthropic work focused on VSS, as well as an author and collaborator at Oxford Mindfulness.

 In 2015, at 21 years old, Sierra’s life changed in an instant.
 As she was driving to university, suddenly, her vision went black.
 Thankfully, she instinctively pulled her car over to avoid a crash, and the darkness only lasted for a moment.
 But when Sierra’s vision returned, the world did not look the same.
 Her entire visual field was overwhelmed by a frightening overlay of flashing lights and moving particles, which resembled dense television static, or “white noise”.
 This static overlay was unceasing, persisting 24/7 whether her eyes were open or closed.
 She would later discover this visual phenomenon had a name: “Visual Snow”.
 In the days that followed, other visual and non-visual symptoms appeared, including palinopsia, photophobia, enhanced entoptic phenomenon, diplopia, photopsia, tinnitus, and derealization.